mmbajo/PROBA-V/README.md

 ```

 ## The Results
 Here are what I tried.
-Most of them did not end well.
-I am still waiting for the result of my submissions.
-(The Post-Mortem evaluation server is down at the moment.)
+Most of them did not end well. **Posted below is the official score I got from the website.**

 | Net           | Data          | ResBlocks | Filters  | Loss | Score |
 | ------------- |:-------------:| -----:| -----:|-----:|-----:|